Italy - Factors to watch on Nov. 5

 The European Banking Authority published on Friday the results of its stress-test of 48 banks in the European Union to check how well their capital buffers can withstand a combination of theoretical market and economic shocks.

-Fiat Chrysler Automobiles NV’s new CEO is tired of being No. 3 in U.S. pickup truck sales.
-With a strategy of loading up its revamped Ram 1500 full-size trucks with new features - ranging from 12-inch touch screens on the dashboard to large battery packs and electric motors to help adjust speed and gears and conserve fuel - the automaker is banking on a sustained surge in demand.
+The car maker’s new CEO is tired of being No. 3 in U.S. pickup truck sales.
+With a strategy of loading up its revamped Ram 1500 full-size trucks with new features - ranging from 12-inch touch screens on the dashboard to large battery packs and electric motors to help adjust speed and gears and conserve fuel - FCA is banking on a sustained surge in demand.

 The company’s new car registrations in Italy fell 16.8 percent year-on-year in October, the transport ministry said on Friday.
 Its market share stood at 23.56 percent in October, up from 22.7 percent the previous month, according to Reuters calculations.